atlassian-archive/dataschool/dataschool/_chapters/learn-sql/midlevel/operators.md

 The above describes the main toolset of operators you'll need, but if you're interested in learning more checkout the [full list of {{ page.database }} operators](https://www.postgresql.org/docs/9.0/static/functions.html).

 You've learned a huge chunk of SQL so far, keep it up!
 Are you seeing how SQL is almost english like, or at least like an advanced Google search?
-I hope it’s starting to make sense and is getting less intimidating.
-A few more concepts and a bit of practice and you’ll be quite fluent in no time!
+I hope it's starting to make sense and is getting less intimidating.
+A few more concepts and a bit of practice and you'll be quite fluent in no time!